steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 defineParameter("DropLevel",      nil, "", function() addModRow(DropLevel,     6) end)
 defineParameter("DropPan",        nil, "", function() addModRow(DropPan,       8) end)
 ```
 Each destination/drop target has its own parameter.
 When a source is dropped on a destination/drop target, the parameter's change callback calls ``addModRow`` with the string provided by the Drag Info property as the first argument.
 For more information about the Drag Info property, see [Drag Group](../../HALion-Macro-Page/pages/Drag-Group.md).
 The second argument is the index of the destination as defined in the MIDI script.
-See [Add Resonance and Pan to the MIDI Script](#add-resonance-and-pan-to-the-midi-script).
-The two arguments are used to make the assignment in the next available row of the modulation matrix.
+See [Adding Resonance and Pan to the MIDI Script](#adding-resonance-and-pan-to-the-midi-script).
+The two arguments are used to create the assignment in the next available row of the modulation matrix.

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add Resonance and Pan to the MIDI Script
+### Adding Resonance and Pan to the MIDI Script

 You must add Resonance and Pan to the ``destinations`` table in the MIDI script.
-Otherwise, when you drop a source on the newly added destinations, the assignment won't be correct.
+Otherwise, the assignment will not be correct when you drop a source on the newly added destinations.

 1. Go to the **Program Tree** and select the Mod Matrix MIDI Module.
-1. Open the MIDI script in the internal script editor and add the lines marked with a comment.
+1. Open the MIDI script in the internal script editor and add the lines that are marked with a comment.

 ```lua
 destinations = {